CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 - **Azure AI Services:** Provides the advanced AI models, including language understanding and generative capabilities, used by AI Studio to extract data and process user interactions efficiently.

 - **Azure AI Search:** Creates semantic indexes from the processed data, enabling efficient and meaningful retrieval of information.
-This component supports enhanced search capabilities by understanding user queries contextually.
+This component supports enhanced search capabilities by understanding the user queries contextually.

 ## Getting Started with Lab

-Welcome to Developing a Multimodal RAG Solution Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Developing a Multimodal RAG Solution Hands-On-Lab!
+We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 >**Note:** If a PowerShell window appears once the environment is active, please don't close it.
 Minimize it instead of closing it and proceed with the tasks.

-### Accessing Your Lab Environment
+## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and Lab guide will be right at your fingertips within your web browser.

 ![](../media/gs-1env.png)

-### Exploring Your Lab Resources
+## Exploring Your Lab Resources

 To get a better understanding of your Lab resources and credentials, navigate to the Environment tab.

 ![](../media/gs-2upd.png)

-### Utilizing the Split Window Feature
+## Utilizing the Split Window Feature

 For convenience, you can open the Lab guide in a separate window by selecting the Split Window button from the Top right corner

 ![](../media/gs-4upd.png)

-### Managing Your Virtual Machine
+## Managing Your Virtual Machine

 Feel free to start, stop, or restart your virtual machine as needed from the Resources tab.
 Your experience is in your hands!